USI-Showroom/BalanceBoard/README.md

 4. Instructions on the timing setup of the balance board and the LED strip.

-## For detailed information on the balance board, technical information and instructions on the setup take a look at the user manual file in the BALANCEBOARD folder.
+## For detailed information on the balance board, technical details and instructions on the setup take a look at the user manual file in the BALANCEBOARD folder.